FarcasterFaucet/frames/README.md

 # Welcome to F😠🙁🤕 Faucet!

-Is a revolutionary platform on top of Farecaster protocol designed to use frames as a fair fun, and engaging token distribution faucet.
-Say goodbye to airdrops (the old way) token handouts and embrace a new era where your daily participation matters.
+Is a revolutionary platform on top of Farcaster protocol designed to use frames as a fair fun, and engaging token distribution faucet.
+Say goodbye to airdrops and embrace a new era where your daily participation matters.

 ### Why choose us ?